 Defining the Content for this Report

+The Sustainability Report is part of the HHLA Annual Report.
 The content structure of this Annual Report is regulated by the disclosure obligation for public limited companies as defined by the German Commercial Code (HGB).
 In addition to details on the financial and economic situation of the company, the report also includes information from HHLA’s sustainability programme, “On Course”.
 The concept of an integrated report includes annual financial and sustainability reporting.
 It illustrates the interaction between economic, environmental and social factors and their relevance to the company’s long-term success.

 Data Collection and Calculation Methods